50 Shades of GATE: Beyond Party Politics and Ole Talk – A Student Perspective

 – John Mayer, Waiting on the World to Change

-We would not be having this discussion on GATE today, if government wastage over the past ten years were not so high.
-We would not be easy to “settle” for a politically expedient solution, a short cut to reengineering GATE as a sustainable education programme that reduces poverty and emancipates minds, if administration after administration monitored, evaluated and intervened in the programme as was outlined in its establishment.
+We would not be having this discussion on GATE today, if the state consistently monitored and evaluated the programme over the past ten years.
+We would not be quick to “settle” for a politically expedient solution, a short cut to reengineering GATE as a sustainable education programme that reduces poverty and emancipates minds, if administration after administration intervened in the programme for improvements since its establishment.

-Already, student and youth leaders with narrow political ambitions have clung onto the low political hanging fruit and claim the deferred changes for 2017 academic year as a victory.
-What I cannot settle for is a weakening of our democracy by limiting public debate and participation with inadequate information and consultation in a hard economic period.
-Austerity and recession do not trump democracy and people power.
-No report and no information do not produce the type of student and education we say we want and demand in Trinidad and Tobago.
+Already, student and youth leaders with narrow political ambitions have clung onto the low political hanging fruit, claiming the deferred initiation of changes to GATE to the 2017 academic year as a victory.
+What I cannot settle for is a weakening of our university and national democracies by limiting public debate and participation from affected groups.

-It is easy to write off activists who are cautious about government changes to GATE or those who struggle to defend the continuity the (old) funding facility as “unreasonable.”
-Such critics place greater faith in the government’s decisions and wisdom over the public’s demand for more information.
-Also, this view throws the burden of proof on people who have little information to make a decision on a matter in which the government has not sufficiently rationalized and democratized.
+It is easy to write off student activists who are cautious about changes to GATE as “unreasonable.”
+These critics place greater faith in the government’s decisions over the public’s demand for more information.
+Also, this view throws the burden of proof on people who have limited data points to make a decision on a matter in which the government has not sufficiently rationalised and reasoned in the public domain.
 What we must push back against is a politics of withdrawal in an economic recession where we invent “strong leaders” to hammer through public decision making because our democracy is weak and our institutions are not responsive.

-Politics unfolds events from multiple positions and not straight lights.
-On the 25th June, the UWI Guild of Students hosted a “GATE Consultation” as the deadline for the submission of the report neared (mid-July) in an attempt to break with the top-down closed-door boardroom of the Task Force.
+On the 25th June, the UWI Guild of Students hosted a “GATE Consultation” as the deadline for the submission of the report neared (mid-July) in an attempt to break with the top-down, closed-door, boardroom-centred nature of the Task Force.
 The Task Force was not required to submit these inputs in its original constitution.
 Interestingly, in an unsurprising twist of events, the government now references the student consultation that was submitted by the UWI Guild President as a consultative measure that was included into the findings of the Report.
-A ‘save face’ strategy at the student level has been now co-opted by the government for their ‘save face’ approach in order to legitimize the Report by claiming it included some degree of consultation.
+A ‘save face’ strategy at the student level has been now co-opted by the government for their ‘save face’ approach in order to legitimise the Report by claiming it included some degree of consultation.
 While members of the Task Force may not be at liberty to discuss the contents of the Report, it was the duty of student leadership to make demands on the government to publish the report in order to inform students about the framework upon which Cabinet would be making decisions.

 GATE Task Force: